Xhoenix/WebSecurityAcademyLabs/Information disclosure vulnerabilities/Lab 4: Authentication bypass via information disclosure/README.md

-First run `gobuster` scan to determine the directory structure.
+First run a `gobuster` scan to determine the directory structure.

 ### Gobuster